 India’s cosmetics industry is booming, with an increasing demand for high quality beauty and personal care products across global markets.
 From herbal skincare to cruelty free makeup, Indian brands are making a mark worldwide.
-If you’re looking to expand your cosmetic business internationally, here’s a detailed guide to help you navigate the export process successfully.
+If you’re looking to expand your cosmetic export business internationally, here’s a detailed guide to help you navigate the export process successfully.

 Step 1: Market Research and Target Countries